huginn/huginn/README.md

 * Track the weather and get an email when it's going to rain (or snow) tomorrow
 * Follow your project names on Twitter and get updates when people mention them
 * Scrape websites and receive emails when they change
+* Compose digest emails about things you care about to be sent at specific times of the day
+* Track counts of high frequency events and SMS on changes, such as the term "san francisco emergency"
 * Track your location over time
+* Create Amazon Mechanical Turk tasks as the input, or output, of events

 Follow [@tectonic](https://twitter.com/tectonic) for updates as Huginn evolves, and join us in \#huginn on Freenode IRC to discuss the project.